sio2Graphs/Pareto-Releases/README.md

 * Prevented the adding of bad data as it causes errors in the webservice on addition to Values
 * Rejected because adding bad data was causing errors in the webservice.

-** Notes submitted on this version
-In response to requested changes:

-I appreciate the requested change and noted the movement described.
-In response, I implemented tooltipUtils, reviewed mappings and conditions.
-After I made the changes, the movement doesn't always happen, however, there was a case where I noted this field movement.
-I have looked for documentation on this issue, but can find none.
-My best guess this is happening because I moved from an internal array sort enforcing "value desc" to using the provided PBI sort functionality.
-I want to continue to implement PBI provided sort, because it is more stable in the long run, even if there might be some odd behavior on upgrade.
-I will send out an email to my signed up users to be aware that this might happen.
-I have also tested with other visuals and observed that fields move between buckets consistently.
-I can find no error data or recommendations on what to do or how to stabilize fields that move between buckets.
-If I need to make further adjustments, please provide documentation to correct/stabilize buckets, because I cannot find any documentation on this issue.
-The current version takes advantage of provided sort functionality while the old version forced it through an array sort, however even reversing this did not affect this issue.
-Specifically, I want to use provided PBI sort options, and when moving between other PBI visuals and the new version, the value bucket always stays consistent.

 ## v4.6.3.5 Certified
 Published 12/04/2022 12th offer